JoeZlonicky/obsidian-vault/C++/Flow Control.md

-There are various mechanisms for controlling the flow of a program, usually based on evaluation using [[Logical Operators]].
+There are various mechanisms for controlling the flow of a program.

 |Control|Usage|Notes|
 |-|-|-|